megazear7/ziro-cli/README.md

 This will create a Ziro app in the `example-app` directory.

-> TODO: The CLI needs to find and replace the placeholder app names with the user provided app name.

 ## Contributing

 Clone the repo and then run npm link.